top of page

 One To One Therapeutic Support For Children

-• Better able to cope with distress or trauma
+• Equip them with strategies to cope with trauma faced

 Children’s Voices

-“My key worker listened to me and helped me”.
+“My worker listened to me and helped me”

-“Julie took my worries away in a rocket”.
+“She took my worries away in a rocket”

 Read more here: Children's Leaflet